What Is Intelligent Process Automation (IPA)?

 What is intelligent process automation (IPA)?

-Intelligent process automation offers the functional benefits of RPA combined with artificial intelligence (AI), natural language processing (NLP), and optical character recognition (OCR).
+Intelligent automation offers the functional benefits of RPA combined with artificial intelligence (AI), natural language processing (NLP), and optical character recognition (OCR).

 As a result, IPA can mimic human learning and activities such as critical analysis.
 Because of this, IPA differs from RPA in its capability to adapt and evolve.